So you've bought your ticket to your Morocco, you've scrolled through thousands of wanderlust inspiring…

 5. Stay at Riad Verus

-To find out more information visit their website here
+To find out more information on booking click here

 6. Eat on the rooftop at Cafe Clock